furkanolkay/furkanolkay.github.io/content/blog/bloc-flutter-blog.md

 Yes, it’s that simple.
 It definitely has a more effective usage than normal and has added many features to our classes.
 Normally, we would have to write extra code for these features.

 **Happy Coding to Everyone!**

+---

+*Interested in more Flutter development content?
+Check out my other tutorials on [Flutter Stream Structure](/blog/stream_flutter-blog/) and [Flutter Drag & Drop](/blog/drag-drop-flutter-blog/).
+For more resources and tools, visit my [Resources](/resources/) page.*